libfuse/sshfs/sshfs.rst

             and `--gidfile`.

 -o uidfile=FILE
-   file containing ``username:uid`` mappings for `-o idmap=file`
+   File containing ``username:uid`` mappings for `-o idmap=file`.

 -o gidfile=FILE
-   file containing ``groupname:gid`` mappings for `-o idmap=file`
+   File containing ``groupname:gid`` mappings for `-o idmap=file`.

 -o nomap=TYPE
-   with idmap=file, how to handle missing mappings:
+   With idmap=file, how to handle missing mappings:

-   :ignore: don't do any re-mapping
+   :ignore: don't do any re-mapping.
-   :error:  return an error (default)
+   :error:  return an error (default).

 -o ssh_command=CMD
-   execute CMD instead of 'ssh'
+   Execute CMD instead of 'ssh'

 -o ssh_protocol=N
-   ssh protocol to use (default: 2)
+   SSH protocol to use (default: 2).

 -o sftp_server=SERV
-   path to sftp server or subsystem (default: sftp)
+   Path to SFTP server or subsystem (default: sftp).

 -o directport=PORT
-   directly connect to PORT bypassing ssh
+   Directly connect to PORT bypassing SSH.

 -o vsock=CID:PORT
-   directly connect using a vsock to CID:PORT bypassing ssh
+   Directly connect using a vsock to CID:PORT bypassing SSH.

 -o passive
-   communicate over stdin and stdout bypassing network.
+   Communicate over stdin and stdout bypassing network.
 Useful for mounting local filesystem on the remote side.
-An example using dpipe command would be ``dpipe /usr/lib/openssh/sftp-server = ssh RemoteHostname sshfs :/directory/to/be/shared ~/mnt/src -o passive``
+An example using dpipe command would be ``dpipe /usr/lib/openssh/sftp-server = ssh RemoteHostname sshfs :/directory/to/be/shared ~/mnt/src -o passive``.

 -o disable_hardlink
    With this option set, attempts to call `link(2)` will fail with error code ENOSYS.

 -o transform_symlinks
-   transform absolute symlinks on remote side to relative symlinks.
+   Transform absolute symlinks on remote side to relative symlinks.
 This means that if e.g. on the server side ``/foo/bar/com`` is a symlink to ``/foo/blub``, SSHFS will transform the link target to ``../blub`` on the client side.

 -o follow_symlinks
-   follow symlinks on the server, i.e. present them as regular files on the client.
+   Follow symlinks on the server, i.e. present them as regular files on the client.
 If a symlink is dangling (i.e, the target does not exist) the behavior depends on the remote server - the entry may appear as a symlink on the client, or it may appear as a regular file that cannot be accessed.

 -o no_check_root
-   don't check for existence of 'dir' on server
+   Don't check for existence of 'dir' on server.

 -o password_stdin
-   read password from stdin (only for pam_mount!)
+   Read password from stdin (only for pam_mount!).

 -o dir_cache=BOOL
    Enables (*yes*) or disables (*no*) the SSHFS directory cache.
 The directory cache holds the names of directory entries.
 Enabling it allows `readdir(3)` system calls to be processed without network access.

 -o dcache_max_size=N
-   sets the maximum size of the directory cache.
+   Sets the maximum size of the directory cache.

 -o dcache_timeout=N
-   sets timeout for directory cache in seconds.
+   Sets timeout for directory cache in seconds.

 -o dcache_{stat,link,dir}_timeout=N
-   sets separate timeout for {attributes, symlinks, names} in  the directory cache.
+   Sets separate timeout for {attributes, symlinks, names} in the directory cache.

 -o dcache_clean_interval=N
-   sets the interval for automatic cleaning of the directory cache.
+   Sets the interval for automatic cleaning of the directory cache.

 -o dcache_min_clean_interval=N
-   sets the interval for forced cleaning of the directory cache when full.
+   Sets the interval for forced cleaning of the directory cache when full.

 -o direct_io
    This option disables the use of page cache (file content cache) in the kernel for this filesystem.
-   This has several affects:
+   This has several effects:

    1. Each read() or write() system call will initiate one or more read or write operations, data will not be cached in the kernel.